Intramuros Tour Guide: 10 Places That Will Let You Travel Back in Time

 6. Baluarte De San Diego

 Another attraction that shows the beautiful facade of the Intramuros Philippines is Baluarte de San Diego.
 This used to be a drowning chamber during the Spanish era.
 It was built and designed by the Jesuit priest Antonio Sedeno in the late 1580s.
 Its main feature is the circular dungeon called Fort Nuestra Señora de Guia.
 Today, Baluarte de San Diego is surrounded by beautiful gardens, adorned with lush plants, pathways, fountains, and an attractive pergola that will remind you of fantasy land.
 That is why it has become a popular place for weddings, family parties, and other special occasions.

 7. Barbara’s Heritage Restaurant

 Intramuros Manila never disappoints our history and sightseeing cravings but other than these, it’s also a good place to find the top restaurants in Manila.
-One of these is Barbara’s Heritage Restaurant.
+One of these is Barbara’s Heritage Restaurant Intramuros.
 If you’re looking for authentic Filipino food to add to your historical day trip, Barbara’s is the perfect place to go to.
 Try all of the dishes from their grand buffet, while enjoying cultural dance performances.
 Plus, Barbara’s is a perfect place for a romantic date that will give you the best vibe of Intramuros at night.

 8. Light and Sound Museum

 Unlike other museums in and out of Intramuros Manila that cater to hundreds of visitors at the same time, only groups of 10 people are allowed into the Bagumbayan Light and Sound Museum.
-For everyone who loves history or just fancy adding knowledge, its one-hour show about the story of Jose Rizal from his early life to his execution, which combines different visual effects, soundtracks, and other technologies is a perfect treat.
+For someone who loves history or just fancy adding knowledge, this Intramuros attraction is perfect.
+Its one-hour show about the story of Jose Rizal from his early life to his execution, which combines different visual effects, soundtracks, and other technologies is a perfect treat for you.

 9. Museo de Intramuros